AlexGustafsson/RSSBar/README.md

 4. Build the installer with `CODESIGN_IDENTITY` set to the name of your identity.

-**NOTE: At the moment, the app doesn't start when signed.
-Instead, it throws an error that resources can't be read.
-It is unclear why that is.**

 ### SwiftUI

 1. Extract To Separate Struct: Use when you want something, custom and reusable.